CountablyInfinite/useful_scripts/README.md

 ## Javascript

 ### kill_onevent.js
 A short script that removes all "on" events that are actively blocking copying and pasting into a form.
 The script is heavily based on the solution of user Triynko in [this](https://stackoverflow.com/questions/4760132/improving-login-security-through-denial-of-copy-paste) stackoverflow discussion.
 Copy and Paste it into your browser console and enjoy.
-If you want to remove more events you can extent the array onevents with additional events.
+If you want to remove more events you can extend the array onevents with additional events.

+### force_download

+#### force_download_long.html
+An embedded script that will force a user to download a file without actually clicking download (drive by download).
+It has been inspired by John Hammond's youtube video and the gist he publisched you can find here: https://gist.github.com/JohnHammond/ .
+The b64 encoded content of the file is embedded into the html file.
+The downloaded file is a harmless image of the glider.

+#### force_download_short.html
+An embedded script that will force a user to download a file without actually clicking download (drive by download).
+It has been inspired by John Hammond's youtube video and the comments in the gist he publisched (user jimmywarting & Orkking2) you can find here: https://gist.github.com/JohnHammond/ .
+The b64 encoded content of the file is stored in glider_b64.txt (in the same folder).
+The downloaded file is a harmless image of the glider. **Due to CORS limitation, the script will not work on localhost.**